Frequently Asked Questions

 • PRO Single-device timing is limited to 1 PRO device (iOS, Android, Windows, or Mac)

-• PRO Multi-device and PRO Automated timing include 5 PRO devices
+• PRO Multi-device and PRO Chip timing include 5 PRO devices

 1. USD $75 / year for 5 additional devices